mariohercules/docker-nginx/README.md

 # docker-nginx
-NGINX load balancer with WordPress and MySQL
+Docker NGINX load balancer with WordPress and MySQL

 ## Scheme